 Whether you live locally or are travelling from the outside Liverpool City Region, we recommend that you plan your route in advance and arrive for your designated entry time.

-To view our full Stadium Access Map, click on the map below.
+To view our transport map, click on the map below.

 Bus is fast frequent and convenient with 'express' services that will get you to and from Anfield and Liverpool City Centre in around 15mins.